 Figure 28 Semmes-Weinstein Monofilament test (SWM)

 2PD is used for detecting the least distance between two prongs, evaluates subject is capable of discriminating two close points on a small area of skin (usually the finger pulp).
 The therapist uses the octagonal needled disk in Figure 29 for testing, in which seven sides are equipped with double needles with a distance from 2mm to 8mm, and the remaining side is equipped with a single needle.
 Lightly poke the double-needle on the random side on the fingertips of the subject for 1 to 1.5 seconds until the subject can distinguish the minimum stitch distance from a single needle, or mistakenly regard a certain level of stitch distance as a single needle three times.
-The lower the value obtained for this item, the higher the sensory innervation density of the subject.
+The lower the value obtained for this item, the higher the spatial resolution of the subject’s fingertip.